JorgeRosbel/hybrid-astro-ui/README.md

 ---

-## ✨ Why UI Blocks?
+## ✨ Why Hybrid-Astro-UI?

-UI Blocks provides a carefully crafted collection of high-quality components designed specifically for Astro.
+Hybrid provides a carefully crafted collection of high-quality components designed specifically for Astro.
 Our hybrid approach combines **zero-JavaScript Astro components** for maximum performance with **progressively enhanced Web Components** only where interactivity is essential.

 Perfect for teams and developers who value **design consistency, accessibility, and performance**—without compromising functionality.